Yash-Keshaowar/Learning_Go/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the coding style and conventions used in the repo.

 1. **Fork the repo**.
 2. **Create your branch**: